 Depression and cabin fever are other factors to beware of.
 People are confined within their homes, they are less exposed to sunlight (Lack of Vitamin D can make you more depressed), and there is minimal activity.
 This restlessness and depressive episodes can affect work levels.

 High stress, depression and restlessness have a negative impact on the mindset of your employees.
 They are less likely to complete multiple day to day tasks and spend more time on the completion of a single task instead.

-Which means, employers should be more concerned regarding the health of their employees if productivity still seems low.
+Which means, employers should be more concerned regarding the health of their employees if productivity still seems low, monitor remote employees.
 Taking notice of what’s happening is important and it is the first step.
 For big companies this means addressing these issues during senior personnel meetings.
 For smaller companies, this means having frequent all team meetings.

 As a community, we need to have a significant shift in our mindset.
 If working from home is on the agenda for the next 8 weeks, we need to start making more concrete plans and strategies that will be implemented for long term and not just for 4-week periods.

 Use an employee centric approach.
 In this time it is important to show your employee you care.
 Your people are concerned about getting laid off, or not getting salaries or the fact that they could potentially end up with a deadly virus.
 Focus and make sure your employees are doing well, in turn they will take care of your business and your customers.
 These individuals are much likely to perform better, stay on with the company post lockdown and start innovating.